JasonSanford/fulcrum-shares-demo/README.md

 ### Fulcrum Data Shares Demo

-A simple app showing how to use Fulcrum Data Shares.
+This is a simple app showing how to use Fulcrum data shares to view your Fulcrum data in a [Leaflet](http://leafletjs.com) map.
 View it at http://jasonsanford.github.io/fulcrum-shares-demo/.

+To learn more about data data shares, read a [blog post](http://fulcrumapp.com/blog/data-shares/) or [browse the docs](http://fulcrumapp.com/manual/data-shares/).